dusktreader/flask-praetorian/docs/overview.rst

 API security should be strong, simple, and precise like a Roman Legionary.
 This package aims to provide that.
-Using `JWT <https://jwt.io/>`_ tokens as implemented by `PyJWT <https://pyjwt.readthedocs.io/en/latest/>`_, *flask_praetorian* uses a very simple interface to make sure that the users accessing your API's endpoints are provisioned with the correct roles for access.
+Using `JWT <https://jwt.io/>`_ tokens as implemented by `PyJWT <https://pyjwt.readthedocs.io/en/latest/>`_, *sanic_praetorian* uses a very simple interface to make sure that the users accessing your API's endpoints are provisioned with the correct roles for access.